TobyHFerguson/cloudera-altus-cli/README.md

 ```
 This will mount the directory `~/.altus` into the image.
 This is necessary so that the Altus CLI credentials can be accessed.

-If you haven't set up the Altus CLI credentials then do so using these instructions:
 ## Configure your altus credentials

 You will need to do a one-time setup of your `altus` credentials.
 We treat `$HOME/.altus` in the docker host as a pass through mount into the container so your credentials are properly stored across instances of a container running.